bormaxi8080/osint-timeline/DRAFT.md

 VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains: https://github.com/cjhutto/vaderSentiment

+The Lumen database collects and analyzes legal complaints and requests for removal of online materials, helping Internet users to know their rights and understand the law.
+These data enable us to study the prevalence of legal threats and let Internet users see the source of content removals: https://lumendatabase.org/

+Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax: https://github.com/abuyv/exposor

 Sputnik - Open Source Intelligence Browser Extension: https://github.com/mitchmoser/sputnik

-Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax: https://github.com/abuyv/exposor

 Domain Checker Tool.
 A high-performance Go-based tool for checking the availability and responsiveness of domains, utilizing both HTTP requests and browser automation for comprehensive analysis: https://github.com/murat-exp/Domain-Checker-Tool